riscv-steel/riscv-steel/README.md

 ### 4. Run the application

 The Hello World program starts running as soon as you finish uploading the bitstream to your FPGA.

-To visualize the *"Hello World!"* message, proceed as follows:
+You can visualize the *"Hello World!"* message on your computer screen by executing the following steps:

-- Connect the FPGA board to your computer (if not already connected)
+- Connect the UART device of your FPGA board to your computer (if not already connected)
 - Open a serial terminal emulator like PySerial to connect to your board's UART
   - To install PySerial, run `python3 -m pip install pyserial`
   - To open a PySerial terminal, run `python3 -m serial.tools.miniterm`
   - PySerial will show the available UART serial ports, one of which is your board's UART.
 Choose it to connect.
   - If you are not using PySerial, adjust the UART configuration to 9600 bauds/s, 8 data bits, no parity, no control and no stop bit
-- Press the reset button.
-You should see the Hello World message!
+- Press the reset button
+- You should now see the Hello World message!

 ## License